Turbok408/retsodsimc/README.md

 # Current Issues:
 assumes you have all buffs + enchants\
-assumes target has no armour\
+assumes target has no armour
-no cloth or sp items in database

 # To Use
 download and extract latest release\